cormacrelf/angular-skyhook/packages/sortable/README.md

 export class AppModule {}
 ```

-### What is this?
-Why another sortable library?

-In short: it lets you rearrange stuff in a list like every other sortable, but with *truly ridiculous* levels of customizability.
+### A sortable with *truly ridiculous* levels of customizability

-It is different because it is extremely pared back, and makes almost no limiting choices.
+This is different from the hundreds of other sortable libraries, because it is extremely pared back, and makes almost no limiting choices.
 This is NOT opinionated software.

 - It does **no list operations for you**.
 You drive the reordering and reverting yourself.
 - It is **not coupled to DOM**, so you can render your list and any previews or transit elements however you like.